-From April – Oct, when the sea if too rough for whale watching and Yala National Park can close due to drought, we can arrange a similar trip using Wilpattu National Park and Minneriya National Park with whale and dolphin watching in Trincomalee on the east coast.
+From April – Oct, when the sea in the south is too rough for whale watching and Yala National Park can close due to drought, we can arrange a similar trip using Wilpattu National Park and Minneriya National Park with whale and dolphin watching in Trincomalee on the east coast.

 Spend the next two days on safari in the park.
 You will do two safaris each day at varying times, with leisure time in between.
 While in the park you can hope to see elephants, leopards, crocodiles, wild boar, sloth bears, water buffalo, pythons, deer and a fantastic array of bird life.

 From Yala National Park you can move on to Uda Walawe National Park.
-This small pretty park is a natural elephant corridor where eyou can see asian elephants in huge numbers.
-Uda Walawe is also home to an elephant transit camp where vulnerable elephants are rehabilitated before being reintroduced into the park. the accommodation options are quite limited and basic in Uda Walawe, but Kalu’s Hideaway is comfortable.
-We will arrange two half day safaris for you in advance and then more can be arranged once there.
+This small pretty park is a natural elephant corridor where you can see asian elephants in huge numbers.
+Uda Walawe is also home to an elephant transit camp where vulnerable elephants are rehabilitated before being reintroduced into the park.